Avaliação de Hotel do Oyster

 Two pools, three restaurants, and four beaches make for a glamorous.

 - Four private beaches -- the intimate Turtle Cove Beach, the dockside Pegem Beach on Mangrove Bay, and Long Bay Beach, which includes a waterfront restaurant and bar

 - A multi-level infinity-edge pool surrounded by waterfalls, massive palm trees, an open-air restaurant and bar, and a private beach

 - A 10,000-square-foot Ocean Spa featuring a Roman-style solarium with retractable roof, current lap pool, Jacuzzi, six treatment rooms, steam room, mist room, sauna, and various "experience rooms" that use aroma, light and crystals to engage the senses

 - Fitness center with Cybex cardio equipment, weight machines, dumbbells, and yoga balls

 - On-site moped and bicycle rentals

-- Three lighted tennis courts and a ping-pong table
+- Three lighted sport courts with Tennis, Pickle-ball and Basketball

 - An on-site marina with boat rentals and water sports, including snorkeling, kayaking, windsurfing, and fishing